-4.4.4 The pretension force in the rod braces (T) shall be accounted for in the structural analysis and design in accordance with ASCE 7 Section 2.3.4 or 2.4.4.
+4.4.4 When rod bracing is pretensioned, the pretension force (T) shall be accounted for in the structural analysis and design in accordance with ASCE 7 Section 2.3.4 or 2.4.4.
 DSA will accept the load factor used for dead loads to also be applied to the pretension force.
 When the analysis is based on a computer model, the pretension force may be applied as a temperature load.